M-Lin-DM/M-Lin-DM.github.io/_posts/2021-09-21-Deep-audio-embedding.md

 Finally, I measure how the forecasted trajectory diverges from the actual trajectory by taking an average over 10% of all initial conditions.
 At each initial condition I forecast for 30 steps and record the distance between the forecasted and true $$z_i$$ at step $$i$$.
 This distance $$\delta_i$$ is plotted over $$i$$ and compared between the two embeddings.

 ![](/images/DAE/delta_schematic transparaent.png)
-*Fig. Fishes' viewpoint from inside the observation tank.*

 ## Forecasting in the embedding space
 ![](/images/DAE/KNN_local_flow trans.png)